Promoting Partnerships To Improve Veterans’ Health

 • Launch conversations around investment, innovation, and equity

-State of the Science: Accelerating Lung Cancer Research for Veterans.
+State of the Science: Advancing Migraine & Headache Research for Veterans

 This event will:

-• Provide the latest VA data on lung cancer trends and future projections
+• Present the latest VA data on migraine and headache trends among Veterans

-• Identify pathways for collaboration with industry, philanthropy, and federal partners
+• Identify new pathways for collaboration with industry, philanthropy, and federal partners

-• Explore how to grow the clinical trials pipeline through NAVREF's nonprofit network
+• Explore how to strengthen the clinical trials pipeline through NAVREF's nonprofit network

 NAVREF invites partners across sectors to support this growing series by: